a-leks-icon/AIRAL/corflow_scripts/tutorials/03_tokenize_segments/README.md

 <img src="starting_point_mod.png" width="600" alt="Screenshot of the file 'doreco_teop1238_Gol_01_copied_legacy_tiers.eaf' from Teop from DoReCo 1.2 showing one instance of problematic segments, which have to be tokenized.">

 Both segments contain two separate units: *a=naa* contains the proclitic *a=* and the root *naa* with their respective glosses being *OBJM=* and *1SG.PRON*.
 Each segment has to be split into two separate segments (highlighted by green and red rectangles), such that each morph and gloss constitutes its own segment.
 But what does *splitting* a segment mean in particular?
 The next section [*Excursus: Concept behind Splitting a Segment*](#excursus-concept-behind-splitting-a-segment) answers this question.
-The section [*Splitting a Segment*](#splitting-a-segment) right after the next one instead explains how to use the `split_seg()` function located in the [`general_functions.py`](../../general_functions.py) script in order to split a segment.
+The section [*Splitting a Segment*](#splitting-a-segment) right after the next one explains how to use the `split_seg()` function located in the [`general_functions.py`](../../general_functions.py) script in order to split a segment.

 ## Excursus: Concept behind Splitting a Segment